wp-plugins/watermark-reloaded/readme.txt

 * Bug fixing (request by: all)
 * Don't display watermark on images where watermark would overflow image (request by: alex)
-* Watermarking aditional image sizes added by other plugins (request by: twincascos)
+* Watermark aditional image sizes added by other plugins (request by: twincascos)
-* Watermarking images that were uploaded before plugin was installed (request by: anchy-9, Blogging Junction, Ashkir, Mobile Ground, Nicolas)
+* Watermark images that were uploaded before plugin was installed (request by: anchy-9, Blogging Junction, Ashkir, Mobile Ground, Nicolas)
 * Image size aware watermark (request by: brohism)
 * Watermark outside picture